GavrilStefan-Dorian/ATNN_2025/HW3/report.md

 Resnet18 is more stable but caps out a bit lower.
 It is also much faster, as to be expected due to fewer layers and params.

-For Resnet50, ReduceLR yields better results, so this influenced the choice for the later config that targets 81% accuracy with no pretraining.
+For Resnet50, ReduceLR yields marginally better results.

 ![Sweep Charts of 8 configs](images/sweep_8_70.png)
 *Sweep Charts of 8 configs*